karpathy/recurrentjs/Readme.md

 - Deep **Recurrent Neural Networks** (RNN)
 - **Long Short-Term Memory networks** (LSTM)
-- In fact, the library is much more general because it has functionality to construct arbitrary **expression graphs** and then the library performs **automatic symbolic differentiation** similar to what you may find in Theano for Python, or in Torch etc. Currently, the code uses this very general functionality to implement RNN/LSTM, but one can build arbitrary Neural Networks and do automatic backprop.
+- In fact, the library is more general because it has functionality to construct arbitrary **expression graphs** over which the library can perform **automatic differentiation** similar to what you may find in Theano for Python, or in Torch etc. Currently, the code uses this very general functionality to implement RNN/LSTM, but one can build arbitrary Neural Networks and do automatic backprop.

 ## Online demo

-An online demo that memorizes character seqeunces can be found below.
+An online demo that memorizes character sequences can be found below.
 Sentences are input data and the networks are trained to predict the next character in a sentence.
 Thus, they learn English from scratch character by character and eventually after some training generate entirely new sentences that sometimes make some sense :)

 [Character Sequence Memorization Demo](http://cs.stanford.edu/people/karpathy/recurrentjs)

 ## Example code

-The core of the library is a **Graph** structure which maintains the symbolic links between matrices and how they are related through transformations.
+The core of the library is a **Graph** structure which maintains the links between matrices and how they are related through transformations.
 Another important building block is the **Mat** class which represents a 2-dimensional `N x D` matrix, its values in field `.w` and its derivates in field `.dw`.
 Here is how you would implement a simple Neural Network layer:

 ```javascript